 Its Italo-Byzantine architecture is quite beautiful, with arched portals, marble columns, and raised cupolas.
 Its interior is incredible, boasting more than 85,000 square feet of mosaics which were completed over 8 centuries, mainly in gold.
 Not to be missed are St. Mark’s Tomb, the Transept Chapels, and the stunning Pala d’Oro – a gold Byzantine altar screen studded with hundreds of gems.

-Practical info: St Mark’s Basilica is open every day of the year between 9.30 am and 5 pm.
+Practical info: St Mark’s Basilica is open every day of the year between 9.30 am and 5.15 pm.
 However, the opening hours can be shorter on Sundays and public holidays, so check before you visit.
-The Basilica is also not accessible for sightseeing during the mass.
+The Basilica is also not accessible for sightseeing during mass.
 For more info, see the official website of the Basilica.
+That’s another advantage of booking in advance – you know immediately at what time you can visit.

 There are so many different tours that your head might start spinning just trying to figure out which one to take.
 Be sure to read carefully what they include so that you know what to expect!